firefly-zero/blog.fireflyzero.com/content/pages/call-for-games.md

 A good starting point is to port an existing game.
 And then maybe add a twist on it, like multiplayer or more precise controls with the touchpad.

-[WASM4](https://wasm4.org/play) is one of the closest platforms to Firefly Zer oin terms of supported API.
+[WASM4](https://wasm4.org/play) is one of the closest platforms to Firefly Zero in terms of supported API.
 Its catalog has lots of games, many of which are open-source.
 Some of my favorites:

 * Go:
   * [2048](https://github.com/peterhellberg/w4-2048)